usa-npn/rnpn/cran-comments.md

 ## Resubmission

-This is a resubmission to clean up files, remove rgdal dependencies and change maintainer.
+This is a resubmission to fix backend service urls that have been migrated to the cloud.

 ## Test environments